 # content-type: image/png

 A 403 / 401 / 302 means auth or routing is blocking the crawler.
-Make the path public (whitelist the crawler UA at the CDN, or move the image into the static public/ directory).
+Make the path public: allowlist the crawler UA at the CDN, or move the image into the static public/ directory so no auth layer sits in front of it.
+The main crawler UAs to allow are facebookexternalhit, LinkedInBot, Twitterbot, Slackbot-LinkExpanding, and WhatsApp.
+While you’re here, confirm the page’s SSL certificate is valid; LinkedInBot and others abort on cert errors and return a blank preview.

 Step 4: Force a re-scrape

-- LinkedIn Post Inspector: paste URL → auto-rescrapes (cache ~7 days)
+- LinkedIn Post Inspector: paste URL → “Inspect” auto-rescrapes (cache ~7 days).
+Remember: this only fixes the card for posts shared after the re-scrape, not posts already published.

 For bulk refreshes, script the Facebook Graph API ?scrape=true: